amrit765/java-fundamentals/06-arrays/README.md

-Arrays (Part I, II & 2D Arrays) 📊
+# Arrays 📊

-📌 Description
+## 📌 Description

 Arrays are one of the most fundamental data structures.
 They enable efficient storage and manipulation of multiple values using a single variable, forming the backbone for advanced DSA concepts like searching, sorting, and dynamic programming.

-📚 Topics Covered
+### 📚 Topics Covered
 🔹 Basics of Arrays
-Array creation
+- Array creation
-Input & Output operations
+- Input & Output operations
-Memory representation
+- Memory representation
-Indexing (0-based)
+- Indexing (0-based)

 🔹 Complexity Analysis
-Time Complexity (O(n), O(log n))
+- Time Complexity (O(n), O(log n))
-Space Complexity
+- Space Complexity
-Best, Average, Worst case analysis
+- Best, Average, Worst case analysis

 🔹 Searching Techniques
-Linear Search (Sequential traversal)
+- Linear Search (Sequential traversal)
-Binary Search (on sorted arrays)
+- Binary Search (on sorted arrays)

 🔹 Subarrays
-Concept of subarrays
+- Concept of subarrays
-Total number of subarrays
+- Total number of subarrays
-Iterative generation
+- Iterative generation

 🔹 2D Arrays (Matrices)
-Declaration & initialization
+- Declaration & initialization
-Input & Output
+- Input & Output
-Row-wise & column-wise traversal
+- Row-wise & column-wise traversal

+---

-💻 What I Practiced
+### 💻 What I Practiced
 🔸 Basic Array Problems
 Update the marks of an array
 Find the largest number in an array